-Here is a brief plot summary of The Merry Wives of Windsor:
+Here is a brief The Merry Wives of Windsor summary:

 Slender has made friends with a local clergyman, Parson Evans.
 Slender has fallen for Page’s daughter, Anne, who is already secretly meeting a young courtier, Fenton, of whom Page disapproves.
 Anne’s mother, Mistress Page, is determined that she will marry the French doctor, Caius.
 When Caius hears about Slender’s suit he challenges Parson Evans to a duel.
 The landlord of the Garter Inn confuses matters by setting different places for the duel, which results in the antagonists making up their differences.

-Falstaff arrives at Mistress Ford’s house but his wooing is interrupted by Mistress Page’s announcement that the men are returning.
+Falstaff arrives at Mistress Ford’s house, but his wooing is interrupted by Mistress Page’s announcement that the men are returning.
 They hide Falstaff in a large laundry basket and he is carried out.
 Ford searches the house.
-Falstaff is tipped out on a muddy river bank.
-The wives, amused by the incident, decide to repeat the incident and invite Falstaff to come again.
-He is reluctant but Master Brook persuades hnbim to accept and his visit is again interrupted by Ford’s return.
+Falstaff is tipped out on a muddy riverbank.
+The wives, amused by the episode, decide to repeat the incident and invite Falstaff to come again.
+He is reluctant but Master Brook persuades him to accept and his visit is again interrupted by Ford’s return.
 Ford searches the laundry basket but this time Falstaff is disguised as the elderly aunt of one of the servants.
 When Ford finds nothing in the laundry basket he loses his temper and angrily beats the ‘aunt’ out of the house.
-The wives laughingly tell their husbands about the trick and Page suggests that they should publicly humiliate Falstaff to stop him from preying on honest wives.
+The wives laughingly tell their husbands about the trick, and Page suggests that they should publicly humiliate Falstaff to stop him from preying on honest wives.